You already know your basic makeup steps from our guide here, but you may be wondering: how do I do that natural, ‘no makeup’ makeup look.

 Primers are really important and can help with that, as we’ve already discussed in our simple makeup guide.
 They even out your skin textures, help with oil control, and can also help makeup look fresher for longer.
 Make sure you’re using a primer that is appropriate for your skin type.

 There are primers that can double up as moisturisers out there, which can give your skin an added hydration boost before you pile on the makeup – great for those who are prone to dry, flaky skin.
-Conversely, there are also primers that are super mattifying and holds off the shine for a longer time.
+Conversely, there are also primers that are super mattifying and hold off the shine for a longer time.

 3. Colour correct before anything